Alex-Mdau/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This program prints all single digit numbers of base 10 starting from 0. only putchar
+This program prints allthe numbers of base 16 in lowercase